Clan MacIver: Origin, confusion and Campbells

 "Mac Ivor".
 A Victorian era romanticised depiction of a member of the clan by R. R. McIan, from The Clans of the Scottish Highlands, published in 1845.

 According to Alastair Campbell of Airds, it is very unlikely that there is a common origin for one Clan MacIver.
 Campbell of Airds maintains that the Victorian Principal P. C. Campbell confused matters with his Account of the Clan Iver.
 Principal Campbell, at the time publication of his Account, was petitioning the Lord Lyon King of Arms to recognise him as "Chief of Clan Iver".
 Campbell was ultimately unsuccessful in his bid for chiefship.
 According to Campbell of Airds, the modern Clan MacIver is also a dubious a concept because it encompasses all MacIvers regardless of their origin, and that the "modern game of clan-constructing is again being played".

 Campbell claimed that the MacIvers originated in Glenlyon, and settled in Argyll in 1222.
 The Victorian illustrator R. R. McIan considered the MacIvers to have descended from Duncan, Lord of Lochow, making them descend from the same stock as the Campbells.
 According to legend, a stronghold of the MacIvers was the ancient fort of Dun Mor (Dunmore), located near Lochgilphead.

-According to Ane Accompt of the Genealogie of the Campbells, the eponymous Iver was one of two illegitimate sons of Colin Maol Math (the other illegitimate son being Tavish Coir, from whom the MacTavishes claim descent).
-According to Ane Accompt, Iver's mother was to have been a daughter of Suibhne, who was the founder of Castle Sween, and is thought to be a member of the kindred of Anrothan who held lands in Cowal, Glassary and Knapdale (Suibhne is claimed as the eponymous ancestor of the MacSweens).
+According to Ane Accompt of the Genealogie of the Campbells, the eponymous Iver was one of two illegitimate sons of Colin Maol Math.
+The other illegitimate son being Tavish Coir, from whom, according to the same Campbell genealogy, the MacTavishes descend, though Patrick L. Thompson, Seannachie to the 27th Chief of Clan MacTavish, notes that the Glenmasan manuscript of 1238 establishes Eoin M'Tavis (John MacTavish) as a named individual more than thirty years before Thomas Cambel's first recorded appearance in 1270, making a Campbell ancestral connection genealogically impossible, and that two independent publications from 1793 document the MacTavish presence at Dunardry in Knapdale since approximately 893 AD — more than 300 years before the first documented Campbell presence in Argyll around 1220.
+Thompson suggests Tavis Coir may be a later figure rather than the clan's founder.